 How Serious Are Heart Murmurs in Children?

 Are heart murmurs dangerous, and what do they say about a child’s heart?
-Pediatric cardiologist Tess Saarel, MD, provides The Short Answer.
+A pediatric cardiologist explains.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-We pediatric cardiologists spend lots of time learning to listen to heart murmurs with a special stethoscope.
+We pediatric cardiologists spend lots of time learning to listen to heart murmurs with a stethoscope.

 We also listen for: